nrupprecht/GFlow/GFlowSim/Configuration files.md

 The following data is not *essential* to include in a configuration file (i.e. if the information is not included, default values will be assumed, and no exceptions will be thrown), but is often useful, or at least a good idea to include explicitly.

 **Dimensions**: The number of dimensions the simulation should run in.
 In theory, any positive integer is valid, but high dimensional simulation will be very slow, and I have not tested them extensively.
+Also, most forces are implemented by generic classes that take the dimension as a template argument, and only dimensions 1-4 are hard coded into the "interaction-choice" class.
+If you want more dimensions, you have to add a new if statement in that class.
 The number of dimensions is two by default, and can be specified as

     Dimensions: [D]